 To fulfill our mission of Research, Education and Preservation, Lacawac offers environmental education and public programs to the community, educating environmental stewards by communicating the core values of environmental responsibility, citizenship, inclusiveness, and the pursuit of knowledge.

-Lacawac works with a consortium of colleges and universities to provide research partnerships and a pristine location for undergraduate research.
+Lacawac works with a consortium of colleges and universities to provide research partnerships and a pristine location for undergraduate and graduate research.

 The Sanctuary is a "Hub for EONS", ecological observatory networks that are connecting the public, regional lake associations, and lake managers to the Global Lake Ecological Observatory Network (GLEON) and other EONS.
 The Pocono Lake Ecological Observatory Network (PLEON) offers workshops and lake sampling guidance and service to lakes throughout the region and incorporates educational opportunities for students and the public.